-A Share certificate is a document signed on behalf of a corporation that may be legal proof of possession of the number of shares indicated.
+A Share certificates are the document signed on behalf of a Company that may be legal proof of possession of the number of shares indicated.

 In alternative words, A share certificate refers to a document that is issued by a Company evidencing that someone named in such certificate is that the owner of the shares of the corporate as declared within the share certificate.
 The Companies Act, 2013 mandates companies to issue share certificates post their incorporation.